brentley/ecsworkshop/content/local-testing/frontend.md

 - Using Cloud9, select `Preview` --> `Preview Running Application` at the top

-- A new tab will open, remove the '/' at the end and prepend `:8080` to the url in the Cloud9 browser and hit enter.
+- A new tab will open, remove the '/' at the end and append `:8080` to the url in the Cloud9 browser and hit enter.

 - Finally, select the box next in the Cloud9 browser that will open the url in another tab in your local browser.
 It looks like this: